SnehaKarthikeyan/primenumberssum/README.md

 Print the minimum and maximum prime numbers from 1 to N whose sum gives the value of N separated by a space.

+Hints:

+Traverse and find the minimum and maximum prime numbers from 1 to N whose sum gives the value of N

 Sample Input:

 43